gsmvalve/gsmtasks-docs/source/includes/_documents.md

-order             | String  | URL of the order resource file              | String  | URL of the file for downloading size              | Number  | Size of the file uploaded in bytes description       | String  | Description of the file attached created_by        | String  | URL of the user who created the upload visible_to_worker | Boolean | Defines if the document is visible for worker visible_to_client | Boolean | Defines if the document is visible to orderer / client
+order             | String  | URL of the order resource file              | String  | URL of the file for downloading size              | Number  | Size of the file uploaded in bytes is_image          | Boolean | Defines if the upload is an image description       | String  | Description of the file attached created_by        | String  | URL of the user who created the upload visible_to_worker | Boolean  | Defines if the document is visible for worker visible_to_client | Boolean  | Defines if the document is visible to orderer / client created_at       | String  | The time when the document was created updated_at        | String  | The time when the document was updated

 ## Create Document